Drive sales on autopilot with ecommerce-focused features

 Best for payment-enabled forms on a budget

-Ninja Forms is a drag-and-drop contact form builder and a low-code solution for those unfamiliar with HTML.
-You can also set up payment forms with sites like PayPal or Stripe, which may be useful if you’re an ecommerce site taking online payments or donations.
+Ninja Forms (As of 2026, 600,000+ installations and a 4.4 rating) is a drag-and-drop contact form builder and a low-code solution for those unfamiliar with HTML.
+You can also set up payment forms with sites like PayPal or Stripe, which is useful for ecommerce sites.

 4. Contact Form 7